viking-saver/windows-itpro-docs/windows/security/book/security-foundation-offensive-research.md

 The goal of the Windows Insider Preview bounty program is to uncover significant vulnerabilities that have a direct and demonstrable impact on the security of customers using the latest version of Windows.

-Through this collaboration with researchers across the globe, our teams identify critical vulnerabilities that were not previously found during development and quick fix the issues before releasing our final Windows.
+Through this collaboration with researchers across the globe, our teams identify critical vulnerabilities and quickly fix the issues before releasing our final Windows.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**